Academic Master

 Background

-If concluded the facts and figures which are entirely vanishing the way of progress of the healthcare and education are the government, political influence and the prebuild policies which are implemented forcefully on the healthcare which are hindering the flow of development and the primary strategy of overcoming the shortage of the local healthcare providence in the country.
+If concluded the facts and figures which are entirely vanishing the way of progress of healthcare and education are the government, political influence and the prebuild policies which are implemented forcefully on healthcare which are hindering the flow of development and the primary strategy of overcoming the shortage of the local healthcare providence in the country.

 Challenges to Overcome the Problems